pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 Defining a Spawnable Runner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create our training script, we use the torch-provided wrapper of vanilla Python's :class:`multiprocessing`.
+To create our training script, we use the :pytorch:`PyTorch`-provided wrapper of the vanilla :python:`Python` :class:`multiprocessing` module.
 Here, the :obj:`world_size` corresponds to the number of GPUs we will be using at once.
 :meth:`torch.multiprocessing.spawn` will take care of spawning :obj:`world_size` processes.
 Each process will load the same script as a module and subsequently execute the :meth:`run`-function: